 Amy Rosenthal, owner of Minneapolis-based Metro Dogs Daycare & Boarding, gave us the scoop on what to look for in a good dog daycare.
-No matter what city you live in, Rosenthal recommends doing a little digging on potential dog day cares to ensure you are selecting the best place for your pet.
-Here's what to ask before taking Fido to day care.
+No matter what city you live in, Rosenthal recommends doing a little digging on potential dog daycares to ensure you are selecting the best place for your pet.
+Here are seven things you need to do before taking Fido to daycare.

-Ask the day care owner or manager for a tour of the facilities.
+Ask the dog daycare owner or manager for a tour.
 It's a good idea to see that the environment your dog will be hanging out in is clean and properly sanitized.
 You'll also want to learn about the safety precautions the owner has put in place.

-Rosenthal reminds dog owners to stay on the safe side, even if your small pup routinely plays with larger breeds at the local dog park.
+Rosenthal reminds dog owners to play things safe, even if your small pup routinely plays with larger breeds at the local dog park.
 "The dog park environment and the day care environment are very different things.
-In a dog park the dog can run and escape, but in a day care environment that has four walls, you don't have that."
+In a dog park the dog can run and escape, but in a daycare environment that has four walls, you don't have that."

 Rosenthal encourages dog owners to ask about the activities the dogs will do throughout the day.
 Is there any kind of training happening?
 If so, you might see improvements in your pup's behavior!
 "We do training and behavior modifications inside the playrooms," she says.
 "When the dogs go home, we often hear from owners that their dogs are behaving better, because we don't just have a doggy free-for-all.
 We like to work with the dogs to improve their behavior."

 Some dogs can be very aggressive with other dogs, particularly when they are protecting a toy they think is theirs.
-If you know your dog isn't going to get along with another dog or dogs with toys, Amy suggests that dog owners bring the issue to the attention of the day care managers -- they will keep a careful eye on your pup.
+If you know your dog isn't going to get along with another dog or dogs with toys, Amy suggests that dog owners bring the issue to the attention of the daycare managers—they will keep a careful eye on your pup.

-Some dog day cares use treats to reward good behavior, and some don't.
-Ask the day care manager about their use of treats and be sure to tell them if your dog displays aggressive behavior around food or if he’s on a special diet of any kind.
+Some dog daycares use treats to reward good behavior, and some don't.
+Ask the daycare manager about their use of treats and be sure to tell them if your dog displays aggressive behavior around food or if he’s on a special diet of any kind.

-If boarding is something that you will be interested in down the road, ask if the day care has boarding options available.
+If boarding your pet is something that you will be interested in down the road, ask if the daycare has boarding options available.
 "It's always going to be easier for a dog to acclimate to an environment if he's already been there playing," Rosenthal says.
 "It won't be as stressful for your dog to spend the night if he has already been there before."